If you haven’t heard of juicing you must be living under a rock but more importantly you’re seriously missing out!

 - Fast – Centrifugal juicers are fast, which means they are great for those who don’t have much time to spare, and want to grab a delicious drink on the go.

-- Easy to clean – Especially if you opt for a model which has an extractor feature, these particular centrifugal juicers are easier to clean than the slower juicing versions.
+- Easy to clean to clean – Especially if you opt for a model which has an extractor feature, these particular centrifugal juicers are easier to clean than the slower juicing versions.

 - No need to chop – Again, the best centrifugal juicers don’t require chopping before juicing, which saves time and hassle.